Our Mission

 Our Story

+The Harbor History Museum is operated by the Gig Harbor Peninsula Historical Society, a non-profit 501(c)3 tax-exempt organization (EIN 23-7440330).
 Established in 1964, the Gig Harbor Peninsula Historical Society dba the Harbor History Museum was awarded a 501(c)3 status by the IRS, and began operating a Museum in 1976.
-In the summer of 2007, the Society underwent a re-branding to create the name that communicates the essence of our mission.
-“Harbor History Museum,” was established at that time.
+In the summer of 2007, the Society underwent a re-branding and became “Harbor History Museum” as we know it today.

-The Museum fulfills its mission and vision by providing a museum to the community and educational programs serving residents, visitors, researchers, and students.
-The Museum re-opened to the public on September 18, 2010.
-The facility includes: an 1893 fully restored one-room school house; a 65 foot fishing vessel currently under restoration; 7,000 square feet of exhibition space; and a 900-square foot library, research and meeting room.
+The Historical Society fulfills its mission and vision by providing a museum to the community and educational programs serving residents, visitors, researchers, and students.
+The new Museum building, on the waterfront in Gig Harbor, opened to the public on September 18, 2010.
+In April of 2025, the Museum opened its new Maritime Gallery featuring the 65-foot fishing vessel Shenandoah.
+Additionally, the facility includes an 1893 fully restored one-room school house, 10,500 square feet of exhibition space; and a 900-square foot research and meeting room.

-Our permanent exhibit features professionally designed exhibitions, larger than life experiences, and opportunities for hands on exploration of our region’s rich history and unique heritage.
-Artifacts, video kiosks, hands on exhibits, computer interactives, and a small theatre bring Peninsula history to life in our permanent galleries.
+Our permanent exhibit features professionally designed exhibitions and opportunities for hands-on exploration of our region’s rich history and unique heritage.
+Artifacts, video kiosks, and a small theatre bring Peninsula history to life in our permanent galleries.
 In addition, the Museum provides 3-5 special exhibits throughout the year so there is always something new to see and experience for our members and visitors.
 We also provide lectures, book readings, workshops, and film presentations.

-Land Acknowledgement: The Gig Harbor Peninsula Historical Society acknowledges that the Harbor History Museum stands on the ancestral lands of the Coast Salish indigenous peoples, specifically the sxʷ̌əbabš band of the Puyallup Tribe.
+Land Acknowledgement: The Gig Harbor Peninsula Historical Society acknowledges that the Harbor History Museum stands on the ancestral lands of the Coast Salish indigenous peoples, specifically the sxʷ̌əbabš or Swift Water people.
 We are honored to be stewards of this ancient place and to share the stories that have defined the txʷaalqəł site over time.

 Check out our Blog